- Managing and governing

 This section will help you plan and develop an accessible and engaged service and form strong links with your community.
 Read about how archives can help develop learning experiences for school-aged children and provide an engaging learning environment, and find out why volunteers are so important to archive services.

-We also provide you with legislation, case studies, guidance and links to websites that provide up-to-date information.
+We also provide you with case studies, guidance and links to legislation and websites that provide up-to-date information.

 Guidance: Developing access and participation (PDF, 0.57Mb)